gideonite/MCMC-pi/README.md

-This is a little Markov Chain Monte-Carlo simulation that estimates pi.
-It's a little project that I submitted for www.hackerschool.com
+Here's a little Markov Chain Monte-Carlo simulation that estimates the value of pi.
+To run, just fire up your favorite light-weight web server, I like `python -m SimpelHTTPSever` in `.`.